djoksimo/WatHaus.AI/README.md

 ### TODOs:

-* Deployment on Google Kubernetes Engine with Nginx reverse proxy and Loading Balancing service
+- [ ] Deployment on Google Kubernetes Engine
-* Web scrapers to collect student housing satisfaction data
+- [ ] Web scrapers to collect student housing satisfaction data
-* Scale to include other Canadian universities and colleges
+- [ ] Scale to include other Canadian universities and colleges
-* Improve UI/UX
+- [ ] Improve UI/UX
-* Fix Docker containerization configuration
+- [ ] Account for proximity bias (more students live closer to campus)
+- [ ] Dockerize code
-* Sentiment analysis in Ruby to judge bad experiences reported by students
+- [ ] Sentiment analysis in Ruby to judge bad experiences reported by students
-* Get images based on apartment addresses using Google APIs
+- [ ] Get images based on apartment addresses using Google APIs
-* Add form for collecting apartment satisfaction data to improve model accuracy
+- [ ] Add form for collecting apartment satisfaction data to improve model accuracy
-* Automate malarkey removal from Google Form data
+- [ ] Automate malarkey removal from Google Form data

-**Contact djoksimo@uwaterloo.ca for Heroku, CI/CD, and Security information**
+**[Contact me](https://keybase.io/jokdanilo) for Heroku, CI/CD, and Security information**